Are you an immigrant afraid of deportation? New Memo on Prosecutorial Discretion may HELP!

 - What cases qualify for high priority in deportation?

 Good News For Immigrants in the United States.
-New laws under Biden mean a return to pre-Trump days in terms of prosecutorial discretion.
-Immigration officers once again have the power to prioritize through assessment of cases.
+New policy under Biden signals a return to pre-Trump days in terms of prosecutorial discretion.
+Immigration once again has the power to prioritize through assessment of cases.

-The Trump administration passed three executive orders that essentially made everyone who is an undocumented immigrant a priority for deportation, as well as rescinding most of the guidelines that were being used for prosecutorial discretion.
-That policy meant that everyone was considered at risk for removal, and made it more difficult who should be up for deportation or removal.
+The Trump administration passed three executive orders that essentially made all undocumented immigrants a priority for deportation, as well as rescinding most of the guidelines that were being used for prosecutorial discretion.
+That policy meant that everyone was considered at risk for removal, and made it more difficult to negotiate the deportation labyrinth.

 What is prosecutorial discretion?